solo-io/supergloo/docs/content/operations/troubleshooting.md

 Note, the external-ip.
 Any `ServiceEntry` created for cross-cluster service discovery will use this external ip.
 The logic for getting the `ingressgateway` IP can be found in the [federation code base](https://github.com/solo-io/service-mesh-hub/blob/master/services/mesh-networking/pkg/federation/dns/external_access_point_getter.go#L85) of the `mesh-networking` service.

+##### Do cross-cluster service entries resolve DNS?

+They can, but they are not automatically configured by Service Mesh Hub *yet*.
+Services in deployment targets (clusters) that are registered with Service Mesh Hub are created and are routable within the Istio (or any mesh) sidecar proxy, but not directly (ie, `nslookup` will fail).

+However, you can manually set up the DNS yourself.
+See the [customizing DNS for Istio routing]({{% versioned_link_path fromRoot="/operations/customize_dns" %}}) for more.

+This automation, to set up the DNS stubbing, is coming very soon (and this doc might be outdated by then).
+We will keep the docs as up to date as possible.

 ##### What Istio versions are supported?

 Right now, Service Mesh Hub supports Istio 1.5.x.
 More versions can be supported based on user feedback.
 Additional meshes like Linkerd and AppMesh are also supported, each in various stages of completeness.